Tyler-Ward/HandyMail/README.md

 ```

-##Documentation
+## Documentation

 The [HandyMail wiki](https://github.com/OneBadNinja/HandyMail/wiki) is a useful resource that covers important topics to facilitate its usage.

 Computer-generated documentation provided by PHPDocumentor is also available, please visit [HandyDocs](http://onebadninja.github.io/handymail/docs/)

-##Contribute
+## Contribute

 You may contribute any improvements and fixes via regular pull-requests.
 These will be reviewed as per standard procedure before integration.

-##License
+## License

 HandyMail is licensed under the GNU Lesser General Public License (LGPL) - see the LICENSE.md file for details.
-Alternatively you may visit [GNU LGPL](http://www.gnu.org/copyleft/lesser.html)
+Alternatively you may visit http://www.gnu.org/copyleft/lesser.html

-##Authors
+## Authors

 **I.G Laghidze** (Founder) - developer@firewind.co.uk